 I need more agents.
 What can I do?

-A: All VSTS accounts are provided with a single agent and a limited number of free minutes each month.
+A: All VSTS organizations are provided with a single agent and a limited number of free minutes each month.
 If you need more minutes, or need to run more than one build or release job concurrently, then you can buy concurrent jobs.

 I'm looking for the Microsoft-hosted XAML build controller.
 Where did it go?

 The Microsoft-hosted XAML build controller is no longer supported.
-If you have an account in which you still need to run XAML builds, you should set up a self-hosted build server and a self-hosted build controller.
+If you have an organization in which you still need to run XAML builds, you should set up a self-hosted build server and a self-hosted build controller.

 How can I manually select versions of tools on the Hosted macOS agent?